Marta7bs/TFG_Gender_Bias_Metrics_NLP/README.md

 A brief explanation of the folders in this repository:

-* **Web scraping**: Contains the code to extract news from the newspapers Marca, As, Mundo Deportivo.
+* **Web scraping**: Contains the code to extract news from the newspapers.
 There is a different script for each of the newspapers.
 * **Analysis**:
   * **Preprocess_pipeline.ipynb**: Script to perform data preprocessing from the scraped data and Word2Vec model construction.
   * **Nouns**: Contains lists of feminine and masculine nouns to train an SVC classifier for grammatical gender disentanglement.